BBC One

 BBC One is a British free-to-air public broadcast television channel owned and operated by the BBC.
 It is the corporation's oldest and flagship channel, and is known for broadcasting mainstream programming, which includes BBC News television bulletins, primetime drama and entertainment, and live BBC Sport events.

 The channel was launched on 2 November 1936 under the name BBC Television Service, which was the world's first regular television service with a high level of image resolution.
 (Note: It used the Marconi-EMI 405-line all-electronic television service and, for the first three months, the Baird 240-line intermediate film system.
 Germany introduced television with a medium level of image resolution (180 lines) in 1935, initially based on intermediate film, but fully electronic by 1936.)
-It was renamed BBC TV in 1960 and used this name until the launch of the second BBC channel, BBC Two, in 1964.
+It was renamed BBC Television in 1960 and used this name until the launch of the second BBC channel, BBC Two, in 1964.
 The main channel then became known as BBC1.
 The channel adopted the current spelling of BBC One in 1997.

 The channel's annual budget for 2024–2025 was £1.28 billion.
 It is funded by the television licence fee together with the BBC's other domestic television stations and shows uninterrupted programming without commercial advertising.
 The television channel had the highest reach share of any broadcaster in the United Kingdom as at 2019, ahead of its traditional rival for ratings leadership ITV.
 In 2013, a study conducted across 14 countries by the polling organisation Populus found BBC One to be the station most favourably viewed by its country, with BBC Two coming in third place.